 BDM5520 - Research Methods

 The compulsory module- Research Methods - runs for five months is available twice a year so that students can fit it around their optional modules.
 This module must be taken before you begin your research project.

 The compulsory module– ATP Dissertation – can be started in any semester.
-This module should only be taken when Research Methodology and Advances in Biosciences has been completed and will involve a work-plan developed with your ATP tutor, academic supervisor and employer (if relevant).
+This module should only be taken when Research Methods has been completed and will involve a work-plan developed with your ATP tutor, academic supervisor and employer (if relevant).